vitalets/websocket-as-promised/README.md

 ```

 ## Usage in Node.js
-As there is no built-in WebSocket client in Node.js, you should use a third-party module
+As there is no built-in WebSocket client in Node.js, you should use any W3C compatible third-party module
 (for example [websocket](https://www.npmjs.com/package/websocket)):
 ```js
 const W3CWebSocket = require('websocket').w3cwebsocket;